amueller69/Law-School-Notes/Spring-2019/CrimLaw/08-Exculpation.md

 * Rule: **The necessity defense requires a defendant to show that he was faced with a choice between two related evils, that he acted to prevent imminent harm, and there was no legal alternative to violating the law.
 It is unavailable in indirect civil disobedience cases**
 * Holding - Court holds that necessity defense was properly rejected in the trial court
   * To properly invoke the necessity defense, the defendants must have shown that (1) they were faced with a choice of evils and chose the lesser evil; (2) they acted to prevent imminent harm; (3) they reasonably anticipated a direct causal relationship between their conduct and the harm to be averted; and (4) they had no legal alternatives to violating the law
-  * “Civil disobedience” is the willful violation of a law, undertaken for the purpose of social or political protest.
+  * "Civil disobedience" is the willful violation of a law, undertaken for the purpose of social or political protest.
 Indirect civil disobedience involves violating a law or interfering with a government policy that is not, itself, the object of protest
   * The mere existence of a constitutional law or governmental policy cannot constitute a legally cognizable harm.
 Thus, no greater harm to avert.
 Court must also take into consideration the likelihood that an alleged harm will be abated by the criminal action.
 Here, the protest alone is unlikely to change the policy towards El Salvador precisely because the act is indirect.
 Finally, possibility that congress could change its mind is sufficient to make lawful political action a reasonable alternative to the unlawful conduct

 ### *Regina v.
 Dudley and Stephens* (1884 UK)